Last Updated on

 Sea Lion Caves

 We meandered down the coast stopping a ton to play in the sand.
-MC bought Offspring a sandcastle pail and shovel and in one spot we built a whole sandcastle kingdom.
+MC bought Vivi a sandcastle pail and shovel and in one spot we built a whole sandcastle kingdom.

 Our last pit stop was in Trinidad to check out the beautiful bay.